v4ires/v4ires/README.md

 ### Hi there! 👋

-I'm a Data Scientist & Software Engineer focused on Distributed Systems.
+I'm a Data Scientist & Software Engineer.
 My expertise spans various Computer Science areas, such as Machine Learning, Natural Language Processing, and Back-end Development (Cloud Engineer).
 I earned my bachelor's degree in Computer Science at Federal University of Tocantins (UFT) and a master's in Compute Science at University of São Paulo (USP).
 Google Cloud Platform certified and skilled in AWS, IBM Cloud, and On-premises server management.

 **Keywords**: Data Scientist, Software Engineer, Machine Learning, Natural Language Processing, Cloud Engineer.